emcodeio/dotfiles/obsidian/GoTo Elimination/Eliminating GoTos.md

 ##### Forward Goto Transformation
 The basic procedure of either elimination transformations is to
 1) Find the statements that are between the goto and its target label according to the execution order of the program.
-2) Nest those statements into the appropriate COBOL control flow statement while persevering equivalence to the original program
+2) Nest those statements into the appropriate COBOL control flow statement while preserving equivalence to the original program

 Consider the following example where a forward goto is eliminated